lunarmodules/Penlight/doc/manual/08-additional.md

 There are two kinds of lines in Lapp usage strings which are meaningful; option and parameter lines.
 An option line gives the short option, optionally followed by the corresponding long option.
 A type specifier in parentheses may follow.
-Similarly, a parameter line starts with '<' PARAMETER '>', followed by a type specifier.
-Type specifiers are either of the form '(default ' VALUE ')' or '(' TYPE ')'; the default specifier means that the parameter or option has a default value and is not required.
-TYPE is one of 'string','number','file-in' or 'file-out'; VALUE is a number, one of ('stdin','stdout','stderr') or a token.
-The rest of the line is not parsed and can be used for explanatory text.
+Similarly, a parameter line starts with '<NAME>', followed by a type specifier.

+Type specifiers usually start with a type name: one of 'boolean', 'string','number','file-in' or 'file-out'.
+You may leave this out, but then _must_ say 'default' followed by a value.
+If a flag or parameter has a default, it is not _required_ and is set to the default.
+The actual type is deduced from this value (number, string, file or boolean) if not provided directly.
+'Deduce' is a fancy word for 'guess' and it can be wrong, e.g '(default 1)' will always be a number.
+You can say '(string default 1)' to override the guess.
+There are file values for the predefined console streams: stdin, stdout, stderr.

+The boolean type is the default for flags.
+Not providing the type specifier is equivalent to '(boolean default false)`.
+If the flag is meant to be 'turned off' then either the full '(boolean default true)` or the shortcut '(default true)' will work.

+The rest of the line is ignored and can be used for explanatory text.

 This script shows the relation between the specified parameter names and the fields in the output table.